Mary and Martha (film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 9 critics, indicating "generally favorable" reviews.
+Brian Lowry from Variety felt that:

-Upon its broadcast, the film received positive reviews from critics.
-Brian Lowry from Variety felt that "Mary and Martha harks back to when the service was content to tell great little stories – often with an agenda – that might not have been commercial enough to find a home elsewhere [...]
+Mary and Martha harks back to when the service was content to tell great little stories – often with an agenda – that might not have been commercial enough to find a home elsewhere [...]
 Admittedly, Curtis has a rather facile view of how good can be accomplished, but in a cynical age, there's something refreshing about old-fashioned idealism, even if the movie hinges on well-intentioned Westerners bringing relief to the Third World.
-Part of that has to do with the intensely personal approach to the story, and the palpable anguish Swank and Blethyn convey."
-Neil Genzlinger, writer for The New York Times, wrote that "this movie grabs for every heartstring in sight" and added, "also detracting from the story is that the movie has too much Mary and not enough Martha.
+Part of that has to do with the intensely personal approach to the story, and the palpable anguish Swank and Blethyn convey.

+Neil Genzlinger, writer for The New York Times, wrote that:

+…this movie grabs for every heartstring in sight… also detracting from the story is that the movie has too much Mary and not enough Martha.
 So much effort goes into setting up Ms. Swank's somewhat annoying character for a fall that Ms. Blethyn's more interesting character is given short shrift.
-But the scenes in which the two actresses are together have some real power."
+But the scenes in which the two actresses are together have some real power.

 Critical with the film, The A.V.
-Clubs Simon Abrams wrote that "at first, the off-the-cuff insensitivity that Mary and Marthas characters persistently exhibit seems benign enough.
+Clubs Simon Abrams wrote that:

+… at first, the off-the-cuff insensitivity that Mary and Marthas characters persistently exhibit seems benign enough.
 Mary and Martha is, after all, a made-for-TV melodrama about two mothers that bond after their respective sons die from malaria, and grief does sometimes manifest itself in strange ways.
 Screenwriter Richard Curtis and director Phillip Noyce do their best to, in the words of Hilary Swank's Mary, "tell you how it feels to have a personal involvement with malaria."
-But while Curtis makes a point of making characters show their grief by gingerly stepping on each other's toes, Mary and Martha is more of a product of unwitting creative insensitivity than an apt reflection of it."
+But while Curtis makes a point of making characters show their grief by gingerly stepping on each other's toes, Mary and Martha is more of a product of unwitting creative insensitivity than an apt reflection of it.